MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-rigetti-portal.md

 For the most current pricing details, see [Rigetti Pricing](xref:microsoft.quantum.providers-pricing#rigetti), or find your workspace and view pricing options in the **Providers** blade of your workspace.

+--->

 ## Run on Rigetti QPU

-After running successfully on the Rigetti simulator and estimating the QPU cost, it's time to run your circuit on the hardware.
+After running successfully on the Rigetti simulator, it's time to run your circuit on the hardware.

 > [!NOTE]
 > The time required to run a circuit on the QPU varies depending on current queue times.
 You can view the average queue time for a target by selecting the **Providers** blade of your workspace.